 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 I like to keep the whole process streamlined, so while my bacon is cooking I prep the cauliflower.
 Be sure to save those bacon drippings!

 While the cauliflower is steaming I prep the squash.
 Feel free to use bell peppers or any other “container” if you’re not into squash.

 Then while the squash is steaming I prepare the other ingredients.
-Take note: if you save your steaming water and let cool to room temperature, it is wonderful to use to nourish your plants indoors and out.
+Take note: if you save your steaming water and let cool to room temperature.
+It is wonderful to use to nourish your plants indoors and out.
 Pets love it too!

 I like to make the most of all the parts of a plant too.
 The green onions for these potatoless twice baked potatoes is chopped to use it all.
 Top for toppings, bottom for filling, and compost the ends…or root them in a sunny window and replant them.
 They’ll grow anew!

-Once all is prepped and cooked, I simply use my immersion blender to whip up those cauliflower florets and milk to get the texture of mashed potatoes.
+Then, once all is prepped and cooked, I simply use my immersion blender to whip up those cauliflower florets and milk to get the texture of mashed potatoes.
 Even in the kitchen my motto is still #toolsoverjewels.
 Tools for the win!

-Fold in the rest and begin to get your appetite game on because these are gonna be soooo good!
+Next, fold in the rest and begin to get your appetite game on because these are gonna be soooo good!

 Fill up the squash, top with cheese, and bake until browned and bubbly.
 Easy!